 Saluda, NC

-Located in Saluda, NC this trail to Pearson’s Falls is a moderate, .75 mile hike through a botanical preserve.
+Located in Saluda, NC, the trail to Pearson’s Falls is a moderate, 0.75 mile-hike through a botanical preserve.
 Most of the trail is made up of a stone stairway going up to the falls.
-The falls and the pond at the base of the falls are not accessible to the public, but there are multiple wading pools among the rocks at the top of the trail that are perfect for cooling off little feet on hot days.
+The falls and the pond at the base of the falls are not accessible to the public, but there are multiple wading pools among the rocks at the top of the trail that are perfect for cooling little feet on hot days.

 Little Bradley Falls